Get Your Skin Together – 10 Guidelines for Healthy Skin

 I compare it to fat in the frying pan after frying bacon: you know how fat congeals after the excess bacon grease has cooled down in a pan?
 That’s what happens in your pores, and if this situation occurs several times a week after your workouts, it continues to solidify until the p.acnes bacteria in the bottom of the pore begins to fester and create a pimple.

 Either splash very warm water on your face immediately after, or use a pad with salicylic acid or tea tree oil.
 This will remove the “sweat” and clean enough until you can do a better cleansing once home.
+If healthy skin is important to you, then you won’t skip this step!

 5) Ok, we have a date!
 Finally!
 And…a pimple.

+What do you do when your normally healthy skin breaks out at the worst time?
 Run — do not walk — to the freezer and grab an ice cube.
 Bacteria hates cold.
 Place the ice cube (do not push) lightly over the area.
 Do so until it hurts, then remove, and let the area warm, and do it again.
 Repeat 4-5 times.
 This will reduce the swelling, kill the bacteria, and save you from being a cyclops on your first date.
 No one believes me until they have their first success, then they always thank me for that tip.

 6) Keep your diet clean.